Interested in becoming a KMP mentee?

 - appropriate supports: e.g. transportation, childcare or other supports required to start a suitable employment

 - appropriate attitude: openness to receive constructive advice and willingness to try new approaches to job searching.

-The Kaleidoscope Mentoring Program is being implemented under a partnership between the City of Stirling, City of Canning and Metropolitan Migrant Resource Centre and is funded by the Australian Government Department of Social Services and the Western Australian Government.
+The Kaleidoscope Mentoring Program is being implemented under a partnership between the City of Stirling, the City of Canning and Metropolitan Migrant Resource Centre and is funded by the Australian Government Department of Social Services and the Western Australian Government through the Office of Multicultural Interests.
 The Program has been created in consultation with the Toronto Regional Immigrant Employment Council (TRIEC).
 Their successful TRIEC Mentoring Partnership program is the model for mentoring programs across Canada and internationally.